-I am simply elated to announce that Michael Alan will be providing the cover art for the debut issue of The Space Cadet Science Fiction Review and a feature interview!
-Michael is genuinely a class act, a real human being in the best possible sense — maybe that’s why he’s an “Alien.”
+I am simply elated to announce that Michael Alan Alien will be providing the cover art for the debut issue of The Space Cadet Science Fiction Review and a feature interview!
+Michael is genuinely a class act, a real human being in the best possible sense — maybe that’s why he’s the “Alien.”

 Michael creates amazing art, is the owner of a truly inspirational life story, and seems to be the human equivalent of a New York City-approved nuclear reactor in his capacity to generate energy — both creative and positive.
 I actually find it difficult to fully comprehend the sustained, preternaturally high level of creative energy that Michael is able to channel into producing such a staggering output of artwork.
 The ability to generate and harness that kind of creative energy is the universal hallmark of extraordinary artists throughout history.

-Viewing Michael’s artwork is an immediately immersive interaction with wildly-energetic lines tracing the roiling surface tension of chaos, ballistic pointillism, antigravity splashes of paint, and Ayahuasca colors producing a coherence of such mesmerizing visual imagery that one may have to ask for help in extricating themselves from the art.
+Viewing Michael’s artwork is an immediately immersive interaction with wildly energetic lines tracing the roiling surface tension of chaos, ballistic pointillism, antigravity splashes of paint, and Ayahuasca colors producing a coherence of such mesmerizing visual imagery that one may have to ask for help in extricating themselves from the art.